open-component-model/ocm/docs/reference/ocm.md

 (see [ocm attributes](ocm_attributes.md).
 The following attributes are supported:
 - <code>github.com/mandelsoft/logforward</code>: *logconfig* Logging config structure used for config forwarding

-  THis attribute is used to specify a logging configuration intended to be forwarded to other tool.
+  This attribute is used to specify a logging configuration intended to be forwarded to other tools.
   (For example: TOI passes this config to the executor)

 - <code>github.com/mandelsoft/oci/cache</code> [<code>cache</code>]: *string*